prgumd/Parrot-Bebop2-Setup/README.md

-# GapFlyt
+#GapFlyt
 Active Vision Based Minimalist Structure-less Gap Detection For Quadrotor Flight

 ***
 ## Downgrading of Bebop 2 Firmware:
 *Why Downgrade?
 Versions 4.1+ have issues with take-off.
-Bebop 2 experiences about 120-180 degree yaw on take-off.* If you have version <4.1, please skip the downgrade procedure.
+Bebop 2 experiences about 120-180 degree yaw on take-off.* If you have version 4.0.6, please skip the downgrade procedure.

 As of firmaware version 4.0.4, the downgrade procedure has changed.
 1. Connect your host machine to Bebop 2 via Wifi.

-2. Download the desired Firmware from [here](https://icarus23blog.wordpress.com/2015/02/15/downgrade-del-firmware-del-bebop/) or tested [version-4.0.4](http://parrot.astropix.it/Bebop2/4.0.4/bebop2_update.plf).
+2. Download the recommended [4.0.6 version](http://parrot.astropix.it/Bebop2/4.0.6/bebop2_update.plf) or any other desired Firmware from [here](https://icarus23blog.wordpress.com/2015/02/15/downgrade-del-firmware-del-bebop/).

 3. Once the desired firmware is downloaded, a `telnet` client is required like (`Putty` or any FTP client like `FileZilla`).
 Alternatively on a linux machine, you can use a file manager like `nautilus` to copy the firmware to the Bebop.
 Now,
   * Turn on the Bebop and Connect to its WiFi network.